fluttercommunity/get_it/README.md

 ### Named registration

-**DON'T USE THIS IF YOU ARE REALLY KNOW WHAT YOU ARE DOING!!!**
+**DON'T USE THIS IF UNLESS REALLY KNOW WHAT YOU ARE DOING!!!**

-This should only be your last resort as you can loose your type safety and lead the concept of a singleton add absurdum.
+This should  be your last resort as you can lose type safety.
-This was added following a request at https://github.com/fluttercommunity/get_it/issues/10

-Ok you have been warned.
-All register functions have an optional named parameter `instanceName`.
-If you provide a value here your factory/singleton gets registered with that name instead of a type.
+All registration functions have an optional named parameter `instanceName`.
+Providing a name with factory/singleton here registers that instance with that name instead of a type.
 Consequently `get()` has also an optional parameter `instanceName` to access factories/singletons that were registered by name.

-**IMPORTANT:** Each name for registration can only used once.
+**IMPORTANT:** Each name must be unique.
-Both way of registration are complete separate from each other.

 ### More than one instance of GetIt
-Although I don't recommend it, you can create your own independent instance of `GetIt` for instance if you don't want to share your locator with some other package or because the physics of your planet demands it :-)
+While not recommended, you can create your own independent instance of `GetIt`.
+An example use-case would be package-independent dependency groups.

 ```Dart
 /// To make sure you really know what you are doing